soxueren/atsd/api/data/series/aggregate.md

 | value | number | [**Required by `VALUE` function**] Constant number used to set value for the missing periods. |
 | extend  | boolean | Add missing periods at the beginning and the end of the selection interval.
 Default: `false`. |

-`extend` setting adds missing periods at the beginning and the end of the interval.
+Values added by `extend` setting are determined as follows:

 * If `VALUE {n}` interpolation function is specified, the `extend` option sets empty leading/trailing period values to equal `{n}`.
 * Without `VALUE {n}` function, the `extend` option adds missing periods at the beginning and end of the selection interval using `NEXT` and `PREVIOUS` interpolation functions.